JoshHyde9/bigbabe/README.md

-# BigBase
+# BigBabe
-This is a mod menu base for GTA 5.
+This is a mod menu for GTA V. For educational use only.

-For educational use only.
+This uses BigBase as a base which can be found [here](https://gitlab.com/pocakking/bigbase)